play_arrow

 A $526,000 donation from an anti-tax political group to Lt.
 Gov. Burt Jones underscores how Georgia’s powerful “leadership committees” are reshaping the 2026 governor’s race — fueling a financial arms race and triggering fresh legal challenges.

-Just days before unveiling details of his proposed income tax overhaul, Jones received the largest single contribution his leadership committee has reported: a $526,000 check from Fighting for Georgians on Jan.
+According to the Atlanta-Journal Constitution, just days before unveiling details of his proposed income tax overhaul, Jones received the largest single contribution his leadership committee has reported: a $526,000 check from Fighting for Georgians on Jan.
 29, during the opening weeks of the legislative session.
 It ranks among the biggest donations to a leadership committee since lawmakers authorized the fundraising vehicles in 2021.

 Jones has collected roughly $2.7 million through his leadership committee since July 2025.
 Unlike traditional campaign accounts, leadership committees can raise unlimited sums from donors, including corporations and political action committees, and can coordinate directly with a candidate’s campaign.
 The structure has transformed Georgia politics by allowing top statewide officials and legislative leaders to amass enormous reserves.

-The fundraising muscle comes at a pivotal moment.
 Jones is one of four major Republicans competing for the 2026 nomination, alongside Attorney General Chris Carr, Secretary of State Brad Raffensperger and businessman Rick Jackson.
 While candidates are barred from raising money during the 40-day legislative session for their campaign committees, leadership committees can continue collecting contributions — giving officeholders a significant edge.

 Gov. Brian Kemp’s leadership committee illustrates the scale of the system.
 Though he is not on the 2026 ballot, Kemp’s committee holds more than $2.3 million.
 Since 2021, his leadership committee has raised more than $15 million and played a central role in advancing his policy agenda, financing political allies and reshaping state politics.